-The Samsung Galaxy Note 10 and Note 10 Plus are two of the best phones released in 2019, with top-notch hardware, a stellar camera system, and the inclusion of the S Pen, which has made every Galaxy Note something special.
+The Samsung Galaxy Note 10 and Galaxy Note 10 Plus may have been released a couple of years ago now, but they still boast top-notch hardware, a stellar camera system, and the S Pen, which has made every Galaxy Note something special.

-But even mammoth phones of this caliber aren’t perfect, and some issues are bound to pop-up from time-to-time.
-While bugs and problems are especially annoying on exceptionally expensive phones like the Note 10 range, thankfully, they’re not without fixes and workarounds.
-Here’s a list of the current issues and problems that plague the Samsung Galaxy Note 10 and Note 10 Plus, and how you can fix them.
+But even mammoth phones of this caliber aren’t perfect, and some issues are bound to arise.
+While bugs and problems are especially annoying on exceptionally expensive phones like the Note 10 range, they thankfully have fixes and workarounds.
+Here’s a list of the current Samsung Galaxy Note 10 Plus problems and issues, as well as those affecting the Note 10 — and how you can fix them.

-Whether the Note 10 or the larger Note 10 Plus, the camera is a strong reason to buy this year’s Samsung phablet.
-Unfortunately, following the November update, many users are reporting a persistent notification marked “refining picture”.
+Whether the Note 10 or the larger Note 10 Plus, the camera is a strong reason to buy this Samsung phablet.
+Unfortunately, following the November 2019 update, many users are reporting a persistent notification marked “refining picture.”
 The notification doesn’t go away and hangs around until the device is restarted.

 The notification may be caused by overzealous battery management that restricts the camera app from functioning in the background.
 If the app is closed before image processing is complete, then the notification doesn’t clear away.
 Thankfully, this is easily fixed by turning off those particular options.

 - You need to turn off background processing management for the camera app.
 To do this, go to Settings > Device Care > Battery, then find the Camera app and make sure the Put to sleep option is turned off.